-Close to a year after lockdown originally began due to the Coronavirus, an effective vaccine has been created and is available to the general public.
-However, there are several misleading myths circulating surrounding the Coronavirus vaccination that hinders productive and efficient participation in the vaccine trials.
-To avoid getting influenced by such information, here are some myths about COVID-19 to help educate you, and those around you, and to allow for speedy enrolment in the vaccine trial.
+Close to a year after lockdown originally began due to the Coronavirus, an effective 18+ covid vaccine has been created and is available to the general public.
+However, there are several misleading myths circulating surrounding the Coronavirus vaccination that hinders productive and efficient participation in the covid vaccine trials.
+To avoid getting influenced by such information, here are some myths about COVID-19 vaccine to help educate you, and those around you, and to allow for speedy enrolment in the vaccine trial.

-- The vaccine infects people with the virus – Several people misrepresent the science behind all vaccines to spread the assumption that individuals who get COVID-19 vaccines are actively infected with the virus.
+- The Covid vaccine infects people with the virus – Several people misrepresent the science behind all covid vaccines to spread the assumption that individuals who get COVID-19 vaccines are actively infected with the virus.
 This assumption is false and biologically implausible as there is an absence of the live virus in the vaccine.

 - Preventive measures aren’t important once the vaccination is done – Coronavirus preventive measures such as washing your hands, wearing a mask, and maintaining social distance are still very important even if you or a small group of people are vaccinated.
 Maintaining protective measures is the safest way to protect you and other individuals who may not have been fully vaccinated from contracting the virus.